microscaler/tinkerbell/docs/mdbook/src/adr/0014-Command_Execution_and_Safety_Policy.md

 ## 🚀 Industry-Leading Capabilities

-This structured and explicit Command Execution and Safety Policy significantly enhances Tinkerbell’s operational security, risk transparency, and auditability, setting a clear benchmark in agentic runtime execution safety.
+This structured and explicit Command Execution and Safety Policy significantly enhances Tiffany’s operational security, risk transparency, and auditability, setting a clear benchmark in agentic runtime execution safety.

 ---